 Whenever a worker is injured on the job, they are entitled to file for workers’ compensation.
 In cases where the accident resulted in the death of the worker, benefits may be available for the loved ones they have left behind.
 This may include a spouse, parent, child.

 Benefits may include a percentage of the deceased’s weekly wage, compensation for any medical expenses relating to the injuries which ultimately caused the worker to pass away, and funeral and burial benefits.
+The latter is particularly important, as the funeral process can be a very expensive one.
+Without any benefits, loved ones are left to cover the cost themselves.
+If you need help funding a funeral for a loved one, you can learn more by reading the GoFundMe blog.
 For spouses, these benefits will theoretically continue for the rest of their lives, however, benefits will stop if the surviving spouse remarries.

 The Danger Of Ladder Falls

 According to the Centers for Disease Control (CDC), ladder falls are a leading cause of work-related fatalities and nearly 20% of all work-related falls involve a ladder.
 Although any worker is at risk, the majority of ladder fall victims work in construction, maintenance, repair, and mining industries.

 It may seem like no big deal to fall off of a ladder, but even a fall from the first rung can result in injuries like broken bones, head trauma, spinal trauma, and lacerations.

 In some cases, an investigation has revealed that a defect in the ladder being used was the cause of the fall.
 Defects can occur in the design, the manufacturing, or in the safety information provided on the product.